Are you fond of good food and traditional cuisine? Discover Sicilian typical dishes with this itinerary through its delicious regional recipes.

 When you visit the wonderful city of Catania, the capital of Sicilian Baroque laid down on the slopes of Mount Etna, you will be mesmerised by the magnetic and dreamlike atmosphere created by the architectural, artistic, and cultural heritage of its marvellous historic centre, dominated by the cathedral of Sant'Agata and the sumptuous elephant fountain, designed by architect Giovanni Battista Vaccarini.

-Typical Sicilian food - Arancini
+What to eat in Sicily: typical Sicilian food - Arancini

 Firstly the origins of this tasty and well-known speciality are a discussion topic due to the lack of reliable historical sources that can attest to its history.
 However, it probably originated during the Saracen supremacy in South Italy between the 9th and 11th centuries, as they used to eat saffron-flavoured rice with vegetables and meat on occasion of rich and lavish feasts.
 The delicious and crispy breading, which surrounds the soft and savoury filling, was added later in 1200 at the court of King Frederick II to facilitate storage and transportation during hunting expeditions and long journeys.